 The Company has recorded the total settlement amount of \$174,097 as of December 31, 2019.
 This settlement amount is payable in 24 equal monthly payments of \$7,254 starting January 1, 2020.
 To date SBS is in default of the first six payments totaling \$43,524 and formal default notices have been sent to SBS.
 SBS has responded and claimed an offset respecting its undocumented and unproven claims.
-As of this date the Company believes these SBS payments must ultimately be paid by SBS and will continue to evaluate its collectability from SBS and establish reserves as appropriate.
 As of June 30, 2020, the total settlement has been reserved.